Bengali nationalism: Educational and economic grievance

 Most of the earlier leaders were from West Pakistan: the founder and the first governor general of Pakistan Muhammad Ali Jinnah was born in Karachi (A West Pakistan's city).
 Similarly, Bengalis were under-represented in the Pakistan armed forces and bureaucracy, as these areas were dominated by the West Pakistanis.
 For instance, in the total of 3 lakhs (300,000) of armed forces in 1970 only 40,000 personnel were from the East Pakistan, while in the Civil services numbers of Bengalis were much less as compare to their proportion of population.

 Bengalis also were deprived from economic rights.
 Talking about economic disparities peter says "Although both the wings (East and West Pakistan) produced about the same quantities of food grains, nutritional levels of the Bengalis were lower.
 East Pakistan received only 25 percent of the economic portion of the aid.
 Agriculture and service contributed 70% and 10% respectively to East Bengal's GDP, the comparable figures for West Pakistan were 54% and 17% respectively.

 The East wing had consistently received smaller public expenditure than its western counterparts.
 Given such disparity in the overall expenditure, it is no surprise that educational expenditure also followed suit.

 The above group clearly indicates that East Pakistan was neglected by West Pakistan for per capita public expenditure by the provincial governments during 1952–1968.
 We can see that from the year of 1952 West Pakistan's public expenditure was an increasing way till 1968.
 On the other hand, per capita public expenditure of East Pakistan was always below compare to the West Pakistan's, though it was more increased from 1962 to 1968.
 But it was not enough in terms of majority population in the East Pakistan.

-East Pakistan's people realize that though they got freedom from the British colonialist, but now they are dominated by new colonialist which is West Pakistan.
+East Pakistan's people realise that though they got freedom from the British colonialist, but now they are dominated by new colonialist which is West Pakistan.
 After that Sheikh Mujibur Rahman, very popular political leader in the East Pakistan create six point movements including all kind of economic and educational discrimination.
-But West Pakistan's government didn't care about this movement.
-Bengali people again realize that they will not get the proper facilities from the West Pakistan.
+But West Pakistan's government did not care about this movement.
+Bengali people again realise that they will not get the proper facilities from the West Pakistan.
 So they need to raise their voice more strongly and actively.